Fox682/Projects/Tictactoe.md

 First, some rules.
 For Tic-Tac-Toe, cause those are the only ones I'm going to follow.

 #### Rules
-- First to Move is X then O, always
+- First to Move is X then O, always.
 - We'll do the calculations for full games not including wins in less than 9 moves.
-- We're not counting a blank Tic-Tac-Toe board as anything to be stored
+- We're not counting a blank Tic-Tac-Toe board as anything to be stored.
   - That would just compress into a 0, would make no sense.

 ### First Innovation: Key Frame Thinking Pt.
 1